 China, Russia, Kazakhstan, Ukraine and and several other eastern european countries are big exporters of buckwheat.
 There are certainly good prices to be found, but they are typically not produced using the same high standards practiced in the USA.

-Manufacturers of buckwheat pillows that utilize imported buckwheat hulls will often market their hulls as having been “roasted.”
+Manufacturers of buckwheat pillows that utilize imported buckwheat hulls will sometimes market their hulls as having been “roasted.”
 This term refers to a process required by the US government to remove any potential contaminants the product might contain prior to being distributed to American markets; it prevents the spread of plant pests and diseases.
 The hulls are subjected to high heat.
 This process unfortunately eliminates some moisture content, making the hulls a bit more brittle, dusty and prone to flattening out.

 Bulk Buckwheat Hulls – Sample #1